 Pride at the Pier is an all-ages dance party that’s open to everybody.
 There are DJ tunes, half a dozen food trucks and kid-friendly things to do including crafts, games and photo opportunities.
 There are also usually over a dozen multi-coloured stalls featuring market vendors and community group information.

 Pride at the Pier is one of Vancouver Pride Week’s newest events.
-Being new, and on a weekday, it is a relatively small event.
-With good weather, however, numbers might be higher in 2019.
+Being new, and on a weekday, it is a relatively small event, but gets slightly bigger each year.

 Tips and Advice